ArkaneNetwork/browserstack-automate-typescript-base-example/README.md

 The username and access key can be found under "ACCESS KEY" on "https://automate.browserstack.com/" if you're logged in.

 ```
-DO NOT COMMIT .env, this will contain your private acces key and username
+DO NOT COMMIT .env, this will contain your private access key and username
 ```

 ## Run Test